Green-Wood Cemetery: Design

 Green-Wood's site is characterized by varied topography created by glacial moraines, particularly the Harbor Hill Moraine.
-Battle Hill (also known as Gowan's Heights), the highest point in Brooklyn, is on cemetery grounds, rising approximately 216 ft above sea level.
+Battle Hill, also known as Gowan's Heights, the highest point in Brooklyn, is on cemetery grounds, rising approximately 216 ft above sea level.
 It was the site of an important action during the Battle of Long Island on August 27, 1776.
 A Revolutionary War monument by Frederick Ruckstull, Altar to Liberty: Minerva, was erected there in 1920.
 From this height, the bronze Minerva statue gazes towards the Statue of Liberty across New York Harbor.

 Green-Wood was less inspired by Père Lachaise Cemetery in Paris, which at the time retained the primarily axial formality of Alexandre Théodore Brongniart's original design, than by Mount Auburn Cemetery in Cambridge, Massachusetts, where a cemetery in a naturalistic park-like landscape in the English manner was first established.
 It has been called "Brooklyn's first public park by default long before Prospect Park was created."
-The architecture critic Paul Goldberger, quoting The New York Times from 1866, observed that "it is the ambition of the New Yorker to live upon the Fifth Avenue, to take his airings in the [Central] Park, and to sleep with his fathers in Green-wood".
+The architecture critic Paul Goldberger was quoted in The New York Times in 1977, saying, "it is the ambition of the New Yorker to live upon the Fifth Avenue, to take his airings in the [Central] Park, and to sleep with his fathers in Green-wood".

 Green-Wood Cemetery contains 600,000 graves and 7,000 trees spread out over 478 acre.
 The landscape includes rolling hills and dales, several ponds, and an on-site chapel.
 In 2017, it received 280,000 visitors.
 Though at one point there were numerous gravediggers at Green-Wood, as of 2006 there were just a few gravediggers due to a decrease in the number of burials, as well as the limited amount of space for new burials.
 Because of this shortage of space, several family members may be buried atop each other in some plots.

 Several wooden shelters were also built, including one in a Gothic Revival style, one resembling an Italian villa, and another resembling a Swiss chalet.
 These shelters, designed by Richard Upjohn, had largely deteriorated by the late 20th century except for a ladies' shelter.
 In 2008, Green-Wood started to acquire a collection of art pertaining to those buried in the cemetery.

 Landscaping and circulation

 Green-Wood Cemetery contains numerous landscape features, which in turn are named after terms that evoke a naturalistic scene.
 These names include Camellia Path, Halcyon Lake, Oaken Bluff, Sylvan Cliff, and Vista Hill.
 David Bates Douglass, Green-Wood's landscape architect, mostly kept the cemetery's natural landscaping intact.
 Much of Douglass's plan is still in place with its original plantings and curving-road systems.
 The original street names and original cast-iron perimeter fence have been retained, but many of the roads have been paved.

 The cemetery has been expanded several times.
-Most of these regions have been landscaped to resemble the original plot, except the area near Fort Hamilton Avenue to the north, which is flatter because it was acquired last.
+Most of these regions have been landscaped to resemble the original plot, except the area to the north, which is flatter because it was acquired last.